 As far as the tightness, I like that these shoes can be worn tight without being uncomfortable.
 Along with the form-fitting feeling of this shoe, the toe-box has a bit more room than other climbing shoes removing of the common “hot spots” beginners feel in tight climbing shoes.

 The velcro option also makes them great to take on and off fast so your feet can breathe between routes.

 2. Best High-Performing Beginner Climbing Shoe: La Sportiva Mythos

 Pros: By far the most comfortable climbing shoe on the market

 Cons: The price is a bit overkill for a beginner who may not be climbing that much

-The Mythos are without a doubt the most comfortable climbing shoe EVER.
-The Mythos are built for anyone and anything from gym climbing to long single pitch days, multi pitch routes, and crack climbing.
+These shoes are built for anyone and anything from gym climbing to long single-pitch days, multi-pitch routes, and crack climbing.
 They have a rugged layer of rubber making them perform on any type of rock.

 The Mythos aren’t the most suitable for intermediate to advanced bouldering but for a beginner who wants weightless shoes to get them onto the V0-V5s, the Mythos will be just fine.

 The toe-to-hiple lace-ups an amazing feature that makes them fit just right for your foot whether you have and narrow or wide toe box.
 Unlike most climbing shoes, the Mythos don’t have any synthetic leather making the inside super soft and unabrasive while making the uppers form to fit your foot.